kyesh/on-target-analysis-for-ynab/docs/OVERVIEW.md

-# YNAB Off-Target Assignment Analysis - Project Overview
+# On Target Analysis for YNAB - Project Overview

 ## Executive Summary

-The YNAB Off-Target Assignment Analysis application is a secure, privacy-focused Next.js web application that integrates with the YNAB (You Need A Budget) API using OAuth 2.0 authentication to provide detailed analysis of budget target alignment.
+The On Target Analysis for YNAB application is a secure, privacy-focused Next.js web application that integrates with the YNAB (You Need A Budget) API using OAuth 2.0 authentication to provide detailed analysis of budget target alignment.
 This production-ready tool helps users understand how their monthly budget assignments compare against their predefined targets, offering insights into budget discipline and financial goal achievement while maintaining the highest security standards.

 ## Project Objectives